quist00/carpentries.org/_posts/2023/01/2023-01-31-dc-image-processing-stable-release.md

 to hear about opportunities to teach the lesson.

-Some of the lesson Maintainers hosted [an Instructor Onboarding session][dc-image-instructor-onboarding] at CarpentryCon@Home 2022, which you can watch on [The Carpentries YouTube channel][carpentries-youtube].
+Some of the lesson Maintainers hosted [an Instructor Onboarding session][dc-image-instructor-onboarding] at CarpentryCon@Home 2022, which you can watch on [The Carpentries YouTube channel][carpentries-youtibe.

 ## Host a Data Carpentry: Image Processing Workshop